-- 92% judge coaching by external practitioners to be effective.
+- 92% judge coaching by external practitioners to be effective and

-- When coaching is managed effectively it can have a positive impact on an organisation’s bottom line.
+- When you manage coaching effectively it can have a positive impact on your organisation’s bottom line.

 - Confusion over terminology and standards.

-This picture is expected when a relatively new tool, like coaching, is introduced into the workplace and is still evolving.
+Of course, we should expect this picture with a relatively new tool, like coaching.
 ‘Coaching’, or ‘Executive Coaching’, because, as the Harvard Business Review concludes it’s just about a better name, is here to stay and here are 7 facts that make the Case for Coaching In The Workplace and how to build on the good news and demolish the bad news.